xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     or open the details of a previously added eBay configuration for which you need to set a new token at the **Get User Token** tab:
     ![xc5_ebay_get_token_tab.png]({{site.baseurl}}/attachments/ref_ZnP9TFJx/xc5_ebay_get_token_tab.png)

-2. Adjust the following settings:
-    *   **eBay Site**: Select the eBay site where you will be selling your products.
-The products and orders in your X-Cart store will be synchronized with this eBay site.
-    *   **Select mode**: Specify the mode in which your store will be interacting with eBay: select _Test_ to use the eBay Sandbox or _Live_ to use the production environment.
+2. Use the **Select mode** setting to specify the mode in which your store will be interacting with eBay: select _Test_ to use the eBay Sandbox or _Live_ to use the production environment.

 3. Click the **Create new token** button:
     ![]({{site.baseurl}}/attachments/9306381/9438473.png)